 - Appoint executors of your estate

 - Make sure you get the proper insurance, like life insurance

-All of these topics and more should be handled with care.
+All of these topics and more should be handled with care by a certified financial planner.
 But the key is to make sure you are prepared.

 Insurance is a way to protect yourself and your finances.
 Look at your current situation and decide what types of insurance you need.
 Basic insurance includes: